HyVar/abs_optimizer/README.md

 Docker container.

 ```
-./run_smac_parallel.sh
+./run_smac.sh
 ```

-By default this tool will invoke 2 runs of SMAC that will be executed in parallel.
-Depending on the hardware, it is possible to configure the parallel runs of SMAC by setting the bash variable `PAR_PROC`.
+By default this tool will invoke SMAC.
+Depending on the hardware, it is possible to configure the parallel runs of SMAC by setting the bash variable `PAR_PROC` to the number of desired parallel SMAC executions.

-It is recommended to run this command that can take long by using the `screen` utility.
+It is recommended to run this command by using the `screen` utility.
 In this way it will be possible to monitor also the resource consumption of the Docker container and visualize the logs of the SMAC executions.